NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-'Aunt Sally' who was born a slave and went onto to become a well-respected entrepreneur
+'Aunt Sally' was born a slave and went onto to become a well-respected entrepreneur

-'Aunt Sally' became one of the early entrepreneurs in the Black Hills with her hard work and dedication.
+'Aunt Sally' was one of the first entrepreneurs in the Black Hills with her hard work, dedication.

-'Aunt Sally' who was born a slave and went onto to become a well-respected entrepreneur
+'Aunt Sally' was born a slave and went onto to become a well-respected entrepreneur

 Cover Image Source: YouTube | SDPB (South Dakota Public Broadcasting)